EarthGman/nix-config/readme.md

 ------------------------------------------------------------------------

 # Known Issues

 - MSI (possibly others) UEFI Firmware unable to find the grub efi file.
 - Missing drivers not included in boot.enableRedistributableFirmware (such as broadcom_sta) see /hosts/tater/default.nix
 - Qemu / kvm is unfinished and quite buggy, Graphical issues are present due to the lack of proper graphics configuration with qemu.
 - lack of support for other shells in nixos and home-manager (zsh only)
+- some windows in sway will lose transparency in fullscreen
+- currently, wayland desktops use swww by default to set the desktop wallpapers, so the wallpaper on your monitor will be lost if powered off or disconnected.
 # Personal Notes

 Imperative actions after install